-Before opening those enticing seed catalogs with the beautiful photos, it is a good (actually great) idea to take stock of which heirloom tomato varieties performed well for you last year.
-Memories always seem to lean toward the extremes (it was a horrible variety that didn’t produce anything worth eating, or it was the best tasting, most prolific variety I’ve ever grown).
+Before opening those enticing seed catalogs with the beautiful photos, it is a good idea to take stock of which tomatoes performed well for you last year.
+This will help you make your selection based on the unique qualities of heirloom tomato varieties for your area.

 My focus is on unique characteristics of the best heirloom tomatoes, focusing on flavor.
 I do however, address yield, earliness, disease resistance, etc. to the extent that I can in a summary blog post.
 For a more complete summary of growing attributes, see Heirloom Tomato Summary Charts.
 For my favorite catalogs for ordering heirloom tomato seeds, see Top 5 Seed Catalogs for Heirloom Tomatoes post.

 In general, the orange heirloom tomatoes tend to be sweet (much sweeter than yellow low-acid tomatoes).
 They often have a slight tropical, spicy flavor.
 This sweet, fruity flavor is why Sun Gold cherry tomatoes are so popular.
-This photo shows my favorite orange tomatoes from largest to smallest of the orange heirlooms:
+This photo shows my favorite orange tomatoes from largest to smallest:

 Persimmon Orange – I have always grown Persimmon, primarily because I have a taste memory of a Persimmon grown in 1999 as the best tomato I had ever tasted.
 It has never lived up to that intense flavor in subsequent years, but it is always reliably good.
 Attributes include: large, relatively late season, meaty, sweet to very sweet, disease resistant, good yields for a large tomato.
 Always a staple orange tomato for me.

 Juane Flammee – this one is beautiful (orange with a red interior).
-The flavor has ranged from excellent & intense to good & sweet.
+The flavor ranges from excellent & intense to good & sweet.
 I have bought this seed from different companies and sometimes that can make the difference in flavor, and sometimes it is a function of growing season nuances.
 It is small, but prolific, and always delivers on taste.
 It is prone to blossom end rot if grown in pots or given inconsistent watering.